Owen Bonnici

-international contemporary museum with a robust investment of 30 million Euros.

 Political life

-Prior to being elected to the House of Representatives, he served on the Local Council of Marsascala for five years, first as a Councillor and then as Deputy Mayor, and as an elected member of the Labour Executive Council (2004-2008).

 In 2004, he also contested European parliament elections as a Labour Party candidate.

-Bonnici was first elected to Parliament in 2008 at the age of 27 from the third electoral district - a seat vacated by Helena Dalli.
-The district was made up of the residents of the towns of Fgura, Marsascala and Zejtun.

 He served as Opposition Spokesperson for Youth and Culture and subsequently for Higher Education, University, Research and Culture and voiced against issues like censorship and advocated for other liberal issues.

 During his first term in Parliament, he was appointed by the Labour Party to coordinate the views and suggestions of the elected members of his party and engage with the opposition party members on the Divorce Bill.

 As a lawyer in private practice, Bonnici also represented the residents' lobby group for an appeal against the Marsascala recycling plant.
 This appeal was initially turned down, but later, but later the Civil Court in its Constitutional jurisdiction decided that the appeal should be heard again.

 In 2004, he also contested European parliament elections as a Labour Party candidate.

-He served as Opposition Spokesperson for Youth and Culture and subsequently for Higher Education, University, Research and Culture and voiced against issues like censorship and advocated for other liberal issues.

 During his first term, he was involved in the Divorce Bill when the Labour Party appointed him to coordinate through the views and suggestions of the elected members of his party and also engage with the opposition party members.

 In the 2013 general elections, Bonnici was reflected as the strongest candidate in the district.
 He was elected again in the 2017 and the 2022 general elections.

 In 2020, he was appointed Minister for Education and Labour.

 In 2022, Prime Minister Robert Abela appointed Dr Bonnici as Minister for the National Heritage, the Arts and Local Government.

 In May 2024 he was appointed as Leader of the House of Representatives.

+In 2026, Dr. Bonnici was appointed Minister for Accommodation and Lands.